ambagasdowa/simple-google-tts/README.md

 - `-p`: By default `simple_google_tts` will use `speak.pl` to query Google's speech synthesis service and only fall back to `pico2wave` if no Internet connection is found.
 If you don't want to use Google's TTS service you can use this option to default to `pico2wave` speech synthesis.
 - `-g`: If you plan to assign `simple_google_tts` to a keyboard shortcut you can use this option to enable GUI notifications using `libnotify-bin` (the default notification daemon).
+- `-s`: This option suppress the audio output , build a directory under your home directory named `ogg_output` with all chunks joined and a re-sample file
 - `-h`: Display help section

 ### Supported languages